sungyi98/Project/README.md

         # k-means algorithm
         for n in range(N):

-            # Stores the distance between each point and K central points
+            # Stores the distance between each point and K centroid points
             dist = []

-            # Calculate the distance between one point and K central points
+            # Calculate the distance between one point and K centroid points
             for k in range(K):
                 dist.append(cal_dist(dots[n], centroids[k]))
             cluster.append(np.argmin(dist))